Desk with Laptop, Calculator, Files and small model of house with epc colours

 I have 200mm at the moment, and I probably won't increase it further because my EPC rating won't increase with this one measure on it's own.

-For my house, the increase in insulation level above 200mm probably does make a fractional difference but its not enough for the rounded integer value of the rating to incrase beyond my existing rating of 68.
+The increase in insulation level above 200mm will make a fractional difference to the EPC rating but its not enough on its own for the rounded integer value to increase beyond my existing rating of 68.

 Loft Storage